pcprinz/loxer/README.md

 This all should already work (as alpha) and is documented as tsdoc so you can either grab through the `src/types.ts`, just add the project and see what it is exporting, or wait until the page is ready to go.

 ## Soon
-- There will be a documentation and an API-reference.
+- There will be a documentation / guide.
-- There will be test sto verify the functionality of the existing code
+- There will be tests to verify the functionality of the existing code
 - There will be a playground to demonstrate everything
 - There will also be a try catch guardian (Decorator?), that will handle error recovery mechanisms like 'retry', 'replace' and 'resume'
 ## Installation